-It is expected that ALL SAILORS, including skippers & male helpers, sign on for each race at the TYPBC clubhouse regardless of whether you are sailing in the Racing or Training Division.
+It is expected that ALL SAILORS, including skippers and male helpers, sign on for each race at the TYPBC clubhouse regardless of whether you are sailing in the Racing or Training Division.
 For safety reasons we need to know who is on the water for the evening.

-Crews allocated to boats moored in Bridge Marina will be advised by text to go straight to their boat in order to save travelling in rush hour traffic.
+Crews allocated to boats moored in Bridge Marina will be advised by text to go straight to their boat in order to save travelling from the clubhouse at Sulphur Point to Bridge Marina in rush hour traffic.
 Skippers will let WOW Chair know who is on their boat once everyone has arrived.
 WOW Chair will sign the names in at the clubhouse.

-Sign on takes place on race day from 4.30pm and all participants must be signed on NO LATER than 5.20pm so that everyone can get to their designated boat in time.
+Sign on takes place on sail day from 4.30pm and all participants must be signed on NO LATER than 5.20pm so that everyone can get to their designated boat in time.

 If you are unable to get to the Clubhouse by then, you are still required to sign on.
 This can be done by txt or phone to WOW Chair on 021 188 1182 prior to 5.20pm.
-Remember to provide your full name and which boat you sail on.
+Remember to provide your full name and which boat you sail on if you know it.